-- DCE 101: Access and Compliance: Handling Sensitive Institutional Data at U-M (in My LINC).
+- DCE101 U-M Data Protection and Responsible Use (in My LINC).
 Recommended training for all members of the university community.
 This is the companion training that goes along with the attestation to the Institutional Data Access and Compliance Agreement that is required for access to some systems.
 Some systems require annual reattestation for access.

 - ITSE101: HIPAA and Protected Health Information: What ITS Staff Need to Know (in My LINC).
 Required training for Information and Technology Services (ITS) staff and some others who may have access to systems containing HIPAA data.